-A number of national policy documents refer to parking standards;

-Planning Policy Statement 3: Housing (June 2010) (PPS3) makes reference to the importance of well designed, land efficient parking, stating that 'Local Planning Authorities should, with stakeholders and communities, develop residential parking policies for their areas, taking account of expected levels of car ownership, the importance of promoting good design and the need to use land efficiently'.
-The levels of residential parking provision set out in this document have been developed in accordance with this approach.

-Planning Policy Guidance 13: Transport (April 2001) (PPG13) acts as a guide to both developers and Local Authorities.
-It is primarily designed to ensure that the wider implications of development on the transport network are considered when making decisions on the allocation of land use.
-The need to ensure accessibility for all members of society to education, healthcare, employment, retail and leisure facilities is at the heart of the Government's agenda for integrated transport.

-In relation to parking provision for developments, PPG13 recommends that consistent parking levels should be set to encourage the use of more sustainable alternatives to the private car, whilst ensuring that the level of parking provision (which may include on-street provision) is realistic in order to cater for developments needs.
-PPG13 also states that if significant road safety issues cannot be resolved through the use of on-street parking controls, the level of parking provision should be increased to minimise any adverse road safety impacts.
+- 1.3 A number of national policy documents refer to parking standards: - 1.4 Planning Policy Statement 3: Housing (June 2010) (PPS3) makes reference to the importance of well designed, land efficient parking, stating that 'Local Planning Authorities should, with stakeholders and communities, develop residential parking policies for their areas, taking account of expected levels of car ownership, the importance of promoting good design and the need to use land efficiently'.
+The levels of residential parking provision set out in this document have been developed in accordance with this approach. - 1.5 Planning Policy Guidance 13: Transport (January 2011) (PPG13) acts as a guide to both developers and Local Authorities.
+It is primarily intended to ensure that the wider implications of development on the transport network are considered when making decisions on the allocation of land use.
+The need to ensure accessibility for all members of society to education, healthcare, employment, retail and leisure facilities is at the heart of the Government's agenda for integrated transport. - 1.6 In relation to parking provision for developments, PPG13 recommends that consistent parking levels should be set to encourage the use of more sustainable alternatives to the private car, whilst ensuring that the level of parking provision (which may include on-street provision) is realistic in order